Data layer validation is a key component to accomplishing an effective tag governance strategy.

 As Jason Call stated in his introductory blog post to the data layer,

 For those of you who have implemented a data layer, you did so because you wanted to:

 - Maintain consistent data collection despite changes to HTML structure.

 - Reduce development time for implementing new technologies.

-Here are the steps to set up data layer validation in the OP platform:
+Here are the steps to set up data layer validation in the ObservePoint platform:

 Steps to Setup

-- Avoid assumptions.
-Once you know the object name, confirm it in the console of your web browser.
+Avoid assuming your data layer object goes by a specific name.
+You can use your browser's developer tools to try and find the object based on common names.
 To do so, open the console and type in the object name.
 If it exists, it should autocomplete for you.
 Press the “Tab” key to autocomplete.
 Below are several examples of data layer object names and output for reference:

 - Object name = dataLayer (Google Tag Manager)